What is IntegReview IRB?

 How much do you charge to review research studies?

 Our fee schedule can be made available to you by contacting our Business Development / Client Services Department.
 You may obtain their contact information on the Request a Fee Schedule page of our website.

 When do I notify IntegReview when a study has been completed?

 One of the procedural requirements found in Title 21 CFR 56.108(a)(3) requires ensuring “prompt reporting to the IRB of changes in a research activity.”
 Therefore, upon completion of the study IntegReview IRB requires notification.

-Log-in to IRBManager on our homepage or click here.
+Log-in to IRBManager from our HOME page or click here.
 Complete the Closure Notification form online.